 The field of health services administration combines policy, business and science in managing the human and fiscal resources needed to deliver effective public health services.
-Managing the database at a school clinic, developing budgets for a health department, creating polices for health insurance companies or directing hospital services are just some of the careers you might pursue with a public health degree in health services administration.
+A career in health services management could include: managing the database at a school clinic, developing budgets for a health department, or working to analyze and create better policies for health

 - Policy formation and analysis